 A classic watch should be a staple item in every mans collection.
 A Rolex is one of the most prestigious watches you can buy.
 The demand for them is high and the resale value is very good.
 If properly cared for, an investment in a Rolex can increase about 20-30% over a 5 year period.
 Here is a breakdown of the 6 most popular – and desirable Rolexes you should add to your list of goals.

-The Submariner will always be a popular choice among collectors for its classic and timeless style.
+Check out this Rolex for sale, the Submariner will always be a popular choice among collectors for its classic and timeless style.
 In recent years, the brand has made several impressive upgrades to the Rolex Submariner line, including the addition of a Cerachrom bezel with a ceramic insert, a maxi dial with a larger luminous display, the use of the brand’s parented Oystersteel, and a new case and bracelet design.
 One of the most sought-after variations of the modern diver is the ref.
 116610, which honors the style of the original model from the 1950’s while bringing its own contemporary upgrades to the table.

 Daytona ref.
 116500